GBIF-Sweden/gbif-se/README.md

 ```

 ## Production
-The application runs in Docker on `nrm-arda`.
+The application runs in Docker on **nrm-arda**.
 The docker-compose file can be found in `/home/gbif/repos/gbif-se-web/gbif-se-website`.

 ### Building
 Github Actions is used for building the production Docker image (using [Dockerfile](Dockerfile)).
-The [build workflow](.github/workflows/build.yml) is triggered when a push is made to the `main` branch.
-It will build the Docker image and push it to the Github Container registry.
+The [build workflow](.github/workflows/build.yml) is triggered when a push is made to the **main** branch.
+It will build the Docker image and push it to the [Github Container registry](https://github.com/orgs/GBIF-Sweden/packages).

 ### Deploying
 Deploy the latest Docker image:
 ```
 make deploy
 ```
 This command will pull the latest image and restart the application.
-It requires ssh access to `nrm-arda`.
+It requires ssh access to **nrm-arda**.

 ### Nightly builds
-Some data for the site is loaded at build time from gbif.org (see [Pre render](#pre-render) for details).
+Some data for the site is fetched at build time from gbif.org (see [Pre render](#pre-render) for details).
 The site is therefore rebuilt and republished every night to stay accurate.
 This is done in two steps:

 1. The [build workflow](.github/workflows/build.yml) runs on schedule and builds and pushes a new image.
-2. A cronjob on `nrm-arda` pulls the latest image and restarts the application.
+2. A cronjob on **nrm-arda** pulls the latest image and restarts the application.
 The cronjob runs on the root account (see `/root/crontabs/dailyGBIF-se.sh`).

 ### Running the production image locally
+This is useful for testing the image.
 ```
 make build-nginx
 make run-nginx